Tag: psychedelic art

 Music & psychedelics

-Psychedelic substances like LSD, ayahuasca and psilocybin are known to alter perception, mood, and cognition in a way that enhance the experience of listening to music.
+Psychedelic substances like LSD, ayahuasca, and psilocybin are known to alter perception, mood, and cognition in a way that enhances the experience of listening to music.
 Many people report that music sounds more intense, meaningful, and transcendent while under the influence of psychedelics.
 One reason for this may be that psychedelics increase the brain’s sensitivity to sensory stimuli, including sound.
 This can lead to an enhanced appreciation of music, and can also cause synesthesia, a perceptual phenomenon where different senses become cross-wired, causing people to “see” colors or patterns in response to certain sounds or musical notes.
 While the music influences the visuals during the trip, it mostly enhances the meaning or messages you receive during the psychedelic experiences by creating a supportive and immersive environment.

 There is a cultural connection between music and psychedelics as well.
 In the 1960s, the counterculture movement embraced both psychedelic substances and music, with many iconic rock bands like the Beatles and the Grateful Dead incorporating psychedelic themes and sounds into their music.
 Psychedelic music, with its emphasis on improvisation, experimentation, and unconventional sounds, became a hallmark of the era.
 There are many musicians and bands that have experimented with psychedelic substances and incorporated psychedelic themes and sounds into their music.
 Here are a few examples: